 Now let’s move on to Accepted Students Day.
 We offer several “open house”-style events each year.
 The spring event, Accepted Students Day, is by invitation only.
-You have to be accepted to Clarkson in order to attend (except for prospective transfer and Clarkson School students who have not applied).
+You have to be accepted to Clarkson in order to attend.
 UPDATE: This year, we are hosting two Accepted Students Day events – Saturday, March 26, and Saturday, April 2, 2022, starting with check in, breakfast and early bird events from 8-10 a.m.
-If you identify as female, you will also receive an invitation to attend our GE Women’s Leadership Day, which will take place on Friday, March 27, 2020.
+If you’ve been accepted to Clarkson, you can also check out our GE Leadership Day, which will take place on Friday, March 25, 2022.

 Over the past several years, we have hosted anywhere from 550 to 700 accepted students to campus for this event.
 For a school whose incoming classes are around 700-750, it’s quite a day!
 Include a couple of family members for each accepted students and we’ve got a party — of nearly 1,000 people on campus each weekend!

 What’s great about these events is that they help you interact with your future classmates, especially the spring Accepted Students Day, because you’ve all been accepted and are seriously considering (or have already decided on) Clarkson.

 Another part of Accepted Students Day is the interaction with current students, faculty and staff.
 We definitely pride ourselves on being a tight-knit, friendly community.
-You’ll get to experience that first hand during activities such as the academic information session, the activities fair (with 50+ student clubs and service departments), lunch with faculty and students, and other networking opportunities.
+You’ll get to experience that first hand during activities such as the academic information session, the activities fair (with a variety of student clubs and service departments), lunch with faculty and students, and other networking opportunities.